Best place to find information and services that your council provides...

 To date, under this initiative, we have successfully compulsory purchased seven properties.

 Then you may be eligible for a reduced rate of VAT (currently 5%) on the works of repair, maintenance or improvement.
-To apply for this you must complete a HMRC 708 form.
+The following link will provide further information HMRC 708

 You can report your concern about a vacant property near to you by contacting the Empty Homes Team on 01744 676246 or by email at firstname.lastname@example.org.

 Please provide as much information as possible and a member of the team will investigate further.